-We are now ready to establish the main result of this paper: the quadratic-in-spin MPTD equations of a particle endowed with the spin-induced quadrupole with $\kappa=1$ are \textit{integrable}, in any Einstein spacetime endowed with a KY tensor.
-This integrability follows from the Liouville-Arnold theorem \cite{Arn} and the existence of five Poisson-commuting, linearly independent constants of motion (first integrals) on the 10D Hamiltonian system constructed in \ref{sec:Ham}.
-That same method was used by one of us in a Kerr background in \cite{Ra.PRL.24} with coordinate-based calculations of the Poisson brackets.
+We are now ready to establish the main result of this paper: that the quadratic-in-spin MPTD equations of a particle endowed with the spin-induced quadrupole with $\kappa=1$ are \textit{integrable}, in any Einstein spacetime endowed with a KY tensor.
+This integrability follows from the Liouville-Arnold theorem \cite{Arn} and the existence of five Poisson-commuting, linearly independent constants of motion (first integrals) on the 10D Hamiltonian system constructed in Sec.~\ref{sec:Ham}.
+That same method was used by one of us in a Kerr background in \cite{Ra.CQG.24} with coordinate-based calculations of the Poisson brackets.
 Here, the result extends to Einstein spacetimes and is fully covariant.
-Below, section \ref{subsec:Hamform} presents the definition of the five first integrals and summarizes their properties.
-We also explain what calculations need to be done to prove the integrability.
-Then, covariant Poisson-bracket calculations are performed in section \ref{sec:integrability}.
+Below, Sec. \ref{subsec:Hamform} presents the definition of the five first integrals and summarizes their properties.
+We also explain what calculations need to be done to prove the integrability, cf. Table.~\ref{tab:poisson} Then, covariant Poisson-bracket calculations are performed in Sec.~\ref{sec:integrability}.